Japan's Rakuten to use Cisco routing tech for 5G, IoT services

 “We are going big into enterprise now, in a very elegant cost-efficient manner, without having to incur cost addition,” Chief Technology Officer Tareq Amin told analysts on a telephone call.

-Companies such as Dish Network (DISH.O), which is racing to build a 5G network in the United States by 2023, are also building networks based on Open RAN as it promises to radically cut costs.
+Companies such as Dish Network, which is racing to build a 5G network in the United States by 2023, are also building networks based on Open RAN as it promises to radically cut costs.

+Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Editing by Sherry Jacob-Phillips

 Our Standards: The Thomson Reuters Trust Principles.